Should You Choose Asphalt Or Concrete Driveways For Fayetteville, AR?

 Let’s forget about going really rural and simply driving in and out of a property over a dirt road and let’s also forget driveways into large commercial establishments which are more or less an extension of the public pavement approaching them.
 Here, we will concentrate on the driveways that connect homes built on their own lot and a driveable distance away from the approach road; the distance could be small, just enough so that the home owner can pull in off the street and park in his own lot; or the house might be some way inside the lot (making the driveway more of an essential than a mere convenience).
 Assuming the owner wishes the driveway to have a permanent, motor vehicle proof surface; there are two main ways of achieving this.
-Both require the approach route to be marked out and levelled for roughness (if not slope) and some basic foundation preparation prior to surfacing the driveway; but, why choose asphalt instead of using concrete for driveways in New Jersey?
+Both require the approach route to be marked out and levelled for roughness (if not slope) and some basic foundation preparation prior to surfacing the driveway; but, why choose asphalt instead of using concrete for driveways in Fayetteville, AR?

 What is Asphalt?